Rohail Hyatt: Vital Signs

-Work in Coke Studio
+Founder Coke Studio

 Hyatt launched the music platform Coke Studio Pakistan in 2008, produced by The Coca-Cola Company.
 Hyatt has shared that his vision for the TV show was to experiment with fusion music and bring to the forefront the extensive depth and breadth of Pakistan's traditional music by incorporating it into an electronic landscape, stating that "the idea was to share our traditional music with the world, but in a palatable sound scale."
 Hyatt felt strongly that the show should "promote Pakistan's folk, classical and indigenous music by marrying it to more popular or mainstream music."
 Hyatt's plans for the show were met with some skepticism initially, and he was allowed to produce only three or four songs for the first season of Coke Studio Pakistan.
 However, their instant popularity allowed him to experiment more decisively in subsequent seasons.

 Hyatt produced Seasons 1-6 of Coke Studio Pakistan as well as Seasons 12 and 13.
 Discussing his musical philosophy and creative approach to Coke Studio, Hyatt has stated that he aimed to make Coke Studio as inclusive and accommodating as possible for artists and musicians, asserting that "everybody is welcomed with equal warmth and there is no division of spotlight.
 And this is by design, at least anything I am a part of will be neutral, it has to be a win-win for everyone."
 He further elaborated that "it isn't just about being a part of the show, it is much bigger than that.
 It is about giving the musicians the respect and recognition they deserve as people with amazing talent and skillset."

 As producer, Hyatt is said to have brought a psychedelic vibe to the show and has been praised for infusing energy and creativity into Coke Studio's production.
 Through his work in Coke Studio, Hyatt is credited with shaping musical trends in the South Asian soundscape, being instrumental in reinventing traditional sounds, and redefining music production in Pakistan.
 Hyatt is also acknowledged for facilitating "creative collaborations between two different dimensions of music, the established contemporary Western artists alongside regional, folk, classical ones..." as well as for scouting and promoting new talent through the show.
 Writing for The News on Sunday, Maheen Sabeeh contended that "under Rohail Hyatt’s days as producer, Coke Studio became something of a phenomenon, both in Pakistan and outside that was both cool enough for the youth and appealed to an older generation as well."

 Hyatt is currently Coca-Cola's music consultant helping other markets to launch the Coke Studio franchise.